 This page describes the permissions needed to run the Machine Agent.
 During installation, the default user for running the Machine Agent is set to root.
 This is because the only user that is standard on a UNIX or Linux system is root and we do not want to create users on your system.
 We recommend that you create a non-root user, for example <machine_agent_user>, and assign the appropriate permissions to that user.
 See Install the Machine Agent.

-For all environments, you should create a specific user with the necessary read/write/execute permissions.
+For all environments, create a specific user with the necessary read/write/execute permissions.

 - The user that runs the Machine Agent must have write privileges to the logging output directory and to the /

 - Additionally, the user that runs the Machine Agent needs execute access.

 - You do not need to run the Machine Agent from a root or administrator account.
 However, if you enable the JVM Crash Guard on a monitored application running from a root or administrator account, then the Machine Agent requires root or administrator privileges to access the monitored application's JVM process and directory listings for crash files.

 - You need to run with administrator or root privileges if you want to monitor networks or disks that are only available to the administrator or root user.